 Cancer cells contain genetic alterations compared to normal human cells.
 Common genetic abnormalities correlated to cancer include gains or losses of genetic material on specific chromosomal regions, or loci, or changes in specific genes, or mutations, which ultimately result in detrimental cellular changes followed by cancerous or pre-cancerous conditions.
-For example, multiple gains or losses on various chromosomes, and the rearrangement of genetic material a among chromosomes, or chromosomal translocations, have been observed in different cancer types, such as HER2 in breast cancer and ALX rearrangements in NSCLC.
+For example, multiple gains or losses on various chromosomes, and the rearrangement of genetic material among chromosomes, or chromosomal translocations, have been observed in different cancer types, such as HER2 in breast cancer and ALK rearrangements in NSCLC.
 In addition, mutations within gene sequences, or single nucleotide variations, can give rise to aberrant proteins that do not perform their functions correctly, leading to uncontrolled cell growth.
-Such genetic alterations can be result of multiple factors, including genetic predisposition, environmental or lifestyle factors or viral infections.
+Such genetic alterations can be a result of multiple factors, including genetic predisposition, environmental or lifestyle factors or viral infections.
 Importantly, these genetic changes or aberrant proteins can be used as biomarkers to help guide appropriate treatment.
 Detecting these biomarkers, particularly those representing drug targets, or those indicative of responsiveness or resistance of a tumor's cells to specific therapies, helps clinicians to select drugs, design treatment regimens and optimize patient care and management.
 Assays that provide such predictive information have the potential to dramatically improve treatment outcomes for patients suffering from cancer.

-Limitations of Traditional Cancer Diagnostic and Profiling Approaches by a pathologist examining a thin slice of potentially cancerous tissue under a microscope.
+Limitations of Traditional Cancer Diagnostic and Profiling Approaches

+Cancer is difficult to diagnose and manage due to its heterogeneity at morphologic, genetic and clinical levels.
+Traditional methods of diagnosis for solid tumors, routinely used as the initial step in cancer detection, involve a tissue biopsy followed by a pathologist examining a thin slice of potentially cancerous tissue under a microscope.
 A recently obtained tissue sample is used in combination with chemical staining techniques to enable analysis of the biopsy.
 After staining, the pathologist determines through visual inspection whether the biopsy contains normal or cancerous cells, with those that are deemed cancerous being graded on a level of aggressiveness.
 Often an analysis of biomarkers relevant to that tumor type is also performed on the tissue, ranging from IHC to FISH, to mutation analysis by various means such as microarrays and sequencing.
 After the diagnosis, a clinical workup is performed according to established guidelines for the specific cancer type.
 From there, the physician determines the stage of progression of the cancer based on a series of clinical measures, such as size, grade, metastasis risk, symptoms and patient history, and decides on a treatment plan that may include surgery, watchful waiting, radiation, chemotherapy, or stem cell transplantation.